Montreat, North Carolina

 Montreat is a town in Buncombe County, North Carolina, United States.
-The population was 723 at the 2010 census.
+As of the 2020 census, Montreat had a population of 901.
 It is part of the Asheville metropolitan area.
 The town is best known for Montreat Conference Center and Montreat College, and for having been the home of the evangelist Billy Graham and his wife Ruth Bell Graham.

 History

 The town of Montreat was incorporated in 1967.
 Much of the property in the area is still owned by the Mountain Retreat Association, formed in 1897 by John Collins, a Congregationalist minister from Connecticut.
 Funding for the retreat's creation was secured from candy manufacturer and philanthropist John S. Huyler, founder of Huyler's.
 The name of Montreat is a portmanteau of the words "Mountain" and "Retreat".
-In 1907 ,control of the Mountain Retreat Association (MRA) passed to the Presbyterian Church in the US, and for many years Montreat has been host to religious conferences, mainly Presbyterian, organized through the MRA.
+In 1907, control of the Mountain Retreat Association (MRA) passed to the Presbyterian Church in the US, and for many years Montreat has been host to religious conferences, mainly Presbyterian, organized through the MRA.
 Woman's Auxiliary of the Presbyterian Church, U.S. was established in Montreat in 1912.
 Significant organizations in the contemporary town of Montreat, in addition to the Mountain Retreat Association, include Montreat Presbyterian Church: PC(USA), Montreat College (founded in 1916), and Christ Community Church, EPC (formerly Montreat Presbyterian Church).

 In 2024, the town was severely damaged by Hurricane Helene.